Possibility of Spontaneous Symmetry Breaking in the Nambu-Jona-Lasinio model with torsion: Description and effective potential for the NJL model

+As discussed in the previous section, it was expected that only the axial component of torsion would couple to the fermions.
+Due to the absence of the Einstein-Hilbert (EH) term and the Holst term in the action (\ref{eq:2.1}), the axial vector $S_\mu$, in this context, will not be proportional to the axial current but will act as a external field.

-It is more useful to work with the following equivalent action, which can be written by introducing the auxiliary fields $\rho$ and $\pi$, which are matrices of scalar and pseudoscalar fields, in the previous action:
+The bosonization procedure the mean field approach consists of introducing the auxiliary fields $\rho$ and $\pi$, which are scalar and pseudoscalar fields, into the above action.
+The auxiliary fields will be inserted in the form